Summary of the seminar

 A unique opportunity to:

-- Evaluate the potential for developing your business in Africa;
+- Evaluate the potential for developing your business;

-- Network with other Quebec companies considering this market;
+- Network with other Quebec companies considering these markets;

 Who should participate in this seminar?